 This is a stock photo of the ornament, since I've already packed away the one we purchased.
 The company that sells and personalizes these is called Santa's Pen.
 We had each of our names written on the stockings, 'Our Hawaiian Vacation' written across the bottom, '2015' on the sunshine, and "Mele Kalikimaka" on the surfboard.

-Jasper will never remember that he traveled to Hawaii at such a young age, but we can’t wait to show him the photos and tell him stories about his first big vacation when he gets older!
+Jasper will never remember that he traveled to Hawaii at such a young age, but we can't wait to show him the photos and tell him stories about his first big vacation when he gets older!
+Make sure you also take a helicopter tour as the view is spectacular from the top.

 There was a lady who looks up the Hawaiian version of your name and burns it onto leather bracelets.
 Maluhia is my Hawaiian name.
 The bracelet is braided on the other side and it's such a fun souvenir.
 I love it!